mobilecoinfoundation/mcips/text/0063-attestation-grpc-apis.md

 A [`oneof`](https://protobuf.dev/programming-guides/proto3/#oneof) is used to allow for new evidence types to be provided in the future.

-The name `quote3` was chosen as that is how the binary format is refered to in the Intel SDK.
+The name `quote3` was chosen to mimic the naming of the binary format that Intel uses for the DCAP attestation service.
+It is possible to get other attestation types via a DCAP service.

 ```proto
 message AttestationEvidence {